Whole Child, Whole Day: Heart, Mind & Body

-A virtual learning journey for educators and youth development professionals to strengthen their individual and collective capacity to create equity-based learning environments that support the whole child, with a focus on shifting adult practices and systems to better serve youth of color in the Road Map region.
-The symposium includes live plenaries, workshops, and community building sessions offered virtually across three Fridays, July 24, July 31, and August 7, 9 AM – 12:30 PM.
-All sessions will be recorded and available to registered participants through the month of August.
+Join us for a virtual learning journey for educators and youth development professionals to strengthen their individual and collective capacity to create equity-based learning environments that support the whole child, with a focus on shifting adult practices and systems to better serve youth of color in the Road Map region.
+The symposium includes live plenaries, workshops, and community building sessions offered virtually across three Fridays, July 24, July 31, and August 7, 9 AM – 1:00 PM (with breaks in between sessions).
+Most sessions will be recorded and available to registered participants through the month of August.
 Registration is now open!
 Please check out our event flyer and spread the word!

 Symposium Learning Objectives:

 - Understand and articulate the value of social & emotional learning to youth success in and outside of school